Clive Barker's unrealized projects: The Books of Abarat film

 On April 15, 2000, The Walt Disney Company acquired the rights to adapt Barker's The Books of Abarat, but in 2006, Barker revealed that the film adaptation failed at Disney.

 Myths Over Miami film

 The rights to the 1997 article Myths Over Miami, written by Lynda Edwards, were bought by Disney in 2000.
 Clive Barker was the producer and the one behind the deal.

 Halloween vs. Hellraiser film

 In 2002, Doug Bradley revealed on a Your Move Magazine interview that Barker would write the screenplay for Halloween vs. Hellraiser, with John Carpenter set to direct, but producer Moustapha Akkad vehemently opposed to the idea.

 Demonik video game/film

-On May 19, 2005, it was announced that Barker would write the video game Demonik, a horror-action video game for Majesco Entertainment and Terminal Reality, as well as write and direct the feature film adaptation.
+On May 19, 2005, it was announced that Barker would write the video game Demonik, a horror-action video game for Majesco and Terminal Reality, as well as write and direct the feature film adaptation.
 But the game was rejected by Majesco.
 On April 24, 2013, the trailer to the video game was uploaded onto the YouTube channel Player's Mind and on GameSpot in 2019.